 In addition, even if a criminal defendant subpoenas a reporter to testify only about published information, the defendant might nonetheless be required to satisfy the Delaney test if the prosecution’s cross-examination would elicit unpublished information.
 See Fost v.
 Superior Court, 80 Cal.
 App.
 4th 724, 732-33, 95 Cal.
 Rptr.
 2d 620 (2000).
 The court reasoned that admitting the reporter’s testimony about published information but not about unpublished information could deprive the prosecution of its right to cross-examine the reporter.
 Id.
 Consequently, the reporter’s testimony regarding published information will “be barred or stricken” if the defendant cannot meet the Delaney test for disclosing unpublished information that is necessary for full cross-examination.
 Id.

 However, the reporter’s testimony about published material may not always be barred or stricken simply because the Delaney test cannot be overcome.
-In Vasco, defendant argued that the reporter’s testimony on published information, introduced by the prosecution, should have been stricken because defendant could not meet the Delaney threshold test.
+In Vasco, the defendant argued that the reporter’s testimony on published information, introduced by the prosecution, should have been stricken because defendant could not meet the Delaney threshold test.
 131 Cal.
 App.
 4th at 158.
 The court distinguished Fost, where the prosecution successfully prevented the defendant from relying on published information, on the ground that the prosecution was not permitted to obtain unpublished information from the reporter even if it was material to the prosecution.
 Instead, in the underlying case, the court noted that the defendant – who was seeking unpublished information in response to the prosecution’s use of published information – was unable to meet his burden of proof under the Delaney test.
 Thus, analyzing “how Delaney and Miller affect the respective parties’ rights and interests,” the court rejected defendant’s reliance on Fost, reasoning that “if defendant fails to show a reasonable possibility the undisclosed information will materially assist the defense, it follows that defendant has no right to elicit unpublished information on cross-examination and therefore does not suffer prejudice in the same manner as the prosecution when it is denied cross-examination on issues crucial to its case.”
 Id. at 158-59.
-In other words, if the unpublished information was of material assistance, defendant would have been able to overcome the Delaney test.
+In other words, if the unpublished information was of material assistance, the defendant would have been able to overcome the Delaney test.
 However, because the unpublished information was not of material assistance to the defense, the defendant was not prejudiced by the court’s refusal to permit testimony regarding the unpublished information or to strike the reporter’s testimony regarding the published information.
 The court noted that other interests, such as defendant’s right to test the credibility of a witness, may justify striking that witness’s testimony.
 However, because “any conceivable error was harmless beyond a reasonable doubt” the court did not address the issue there.
+Id. at 159.

 The privilege was intended to apply to all criminal judicial proceedings, including criminal investigations, discovery procedures, hearings or trials.
 C.R.S. § 13-90-119(1)(e).
 Since its enactment, courts have applied the same balancing of interest test irrespective of whether it is a criminal or civil case.
 For example, the privilege has been applied in criminal cases to provide immunity from testimony for a newsperson who piloted a helicopter in which police officers observed illegal drug activity.
 Henderson v.
 People, 879 P.2d 383 (Colo, 1994).
 In that case, the helicopter pilot did not have to testify because the criminal defendant failed to show that he "could not obtain the evidence requested from some other reasonable means."
 Id. at 393.

 The proof required to overcome the privilege is equally strict for both civil and criminal cases, but the standard is described differently.
-In a criminal case, in addition to the other prerequisites to overcoming the privilege, a party seeking to compel disclosure of protected information or source identities must show that "there are reasonable grounds to believe that a crime has occurred" and that "the information or the identity of the source of such information is critical or necessary to the investigation or prosecution of a crime or to a defense thereto."
-In a civil case, the party seeking disclosure must show that "there are reasonable grounds to sustain a cause of action," and that the information or source identity is "critical or necessary . . . to the maintenance of a party's claim, defense or proof of an issue material thereto."
+In a criminal case, in addition to the other prerequisites to overcome the privilege, a party seeking to compel disclosure of protected information or source identities must show that “there are reasonable grounds to believe that a crime has occurred” and that “the information or the identity of the source of such information is critical or necessary to the investigation or prosecution of a crime or to a defense thereto.”
+In a civil case, the party seeking disclosure must show that “there are reasonable grounds to sustain a cause of action,” and that the information or source identity is “critical or necessary . . . to the maintenance of a party’s claim, defense or proof of an issue material thereto.”

 No state court case discusses any difference based on whether the case is civil or criminal.
 Seahawk, supra, at 271 implies an easier standard for requiring disclosure in criminal cases.